sirio81/vmcli/README.md

 The storage may be a nfs folder, a sheepdog cluster or whatever.

-You can then easily start a guest, show it's vnc, migrate it to another host, shut id down and more.
+You can then easily start a guest, show it's vnc, migrate it to another host, shut it down and more.

 Before starting a guest, several controls are performed in order to: